JunjieHu/junjiehu.github.io/_pages/about.md

 ---
-I am an assistant professor in the Department of Biostatistics and Department of Computer Science at the University of Wisconsin-Madison.
+I am an assistant professor with appointments in the Department of Biostatistics, Department of Computer Science and Data Science Institute at the University of Wisconsin-Madison.
 I obtained my Ph.D. from School of Computer Science at Carnegie Mellon University, where I worked with Jaime Carbonell and Graham Neubig.

 I have a broad interest in <b>natural language processing</b> and <b>machine learning</b>.
 In particular, I work on multilingual NLP, transfer learning, multimodal learning, and their applications to support human-machine communications.
 My research goal is to build robust intelligent systems that evolve with changes in the environment and interact with people speaking different languages.